pablo-manuele/github-slideshow/_posts/0000-01-02-pablo-manuele.md

 layout: slide
 title: "Welcome to pablo's slide"
 ---
-Let's use git to change the world!
+Let's learn how to change the world!
 Use the left arrow to go back!